Taxis jam Brussels in protest against Uber

 “Uber is about keeping cities moving - connecting people to safe, reliable and affordable transport at the tap of a button.
 These threats, by a small number of taxi drivers, only underline why people are increasingly choosing alternatives like Uber,” said a spokesman for the company.

-A survey published on Tuesday, conducted by Belgian newspaper La Libre, pollster Dedicated and public broadcaster RTBF, showed that only 7 percent of Belgians were in favour of banning Uber.
-(Reporting by Julia Fioretti; Editing by Alison Williams)
+A survey published on Tuesday, conducted by Belgian newspaper La Libre, pollster Dedicated and public broadcaster RTBF, showed that only 7 percent of Belgians were in favor of banning Uber.